navidrome/website/content/en/docs/usage/admin/cli.md

 ```

 {{% alert %}}
 The `service` command is mainly intended for native OS service setups.
-In containerized deployments, lifecycle is usually managed by Docker/Compose/Kubernetes instead.
+In containerized deployments, lifecycle is typically managed by Docker/Compose/Kubernetes instead.
 {{% /alert %}}

 ---